gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 ### Approximation Settings

+Trajectopy currently supports piece-wise cubic approximation for position components and moving average for rotation components.
+Piece-wise cubic means that the trajectory is divided into intervals of a specified size, and within each interval, a cubic polynomial is fitted to the position data.
+The fitted polynomial is then used to approximate the position values within that interval.

 - `position_interval_size` (float): Size of the position intervals in meters for cubic approximation.
 Default value is 0.15 meters.
 - `position_min_observations` (int): Minimum number of observations required in each position interval for cubic approximation.
 Default value is 25.
 - `rotation_window_size` (float): Size of the rotation smoothing window in meters for rotation approximation (not cubic!).
 Default value is 0.15 meters.

 ### Sorting Settings

+Sorting involves two steps:

+1. Smoothing the trajectory using Moving Least Squares (MLS).
+The k nearest neighbors of each point are used to fit a 3D line, and the point is projected onto this line.
+This step reduces noise and outliers in the trajectory.
+2. Shortest path approximation by constructing a minimum spanning tree (MST) based on the smoothed points.

 - `voxel_size` (float): Moving Least Squares (MLS) setting.
 Instead of querying the raw input points, a voxel grid is created and the centroids of the occupied voxels are used for nearest neighbor searches.
 This setting specifies the size of the voxel grid for downsampling.
 Default value is 0.05 meters.
 - `movement_threshold` (float): Moving Least Squares (MLS) setting.
 This threshold defines the maximum allowed movement of points between two iterations of the MLS algorithm.
 If all points move less than this threshold, the MLS algorithm terminates.
 Default value is 0.005 meters.